} ?>

 “This has opened fresh opportunities for global business investment and development in China, highlighting the new advantages of the Chinese market during a period of global economic transition," Wang added.

-Strong commitment to accelerated reinvention efforts also emerged from the report.
-The vast majority of CEOs in both the Chinese mainland and Hong Kong implemented at least one major initiative in the past five years, investing in generative AI, addressing the opportunities and threats posed by climate change, and reinventing their operations and business models to create value in new ways.
+The report also highlights a strong commitment to accelerated reinvention.
+The vast majority of CEOs in both the Chinese mainland and Hong Kong have undertaken at least one major initiative in the past five years, including investments in generative AI, tackling climate change opportunities and threats, and reinventing their operations and business models to create new sources of value.

-As AI adoption continues to gain more and more global traction, 49 percent of Chinese mainland CEOs express a high degree of trust in integrating AI into their core processes, compared to 33 percent globally.
+As AI adoption gains increasing traction globally, 49 percent of Chinese mainland CEOs expressed a high degree of trust in integrating AI into their core processes, compared with 33 percent worldwide.

 "This trust is crucial for unlocking the full potential of AI technologies and driving innovation within organizations," the report noted, adding that it is also partly a result of Chinese companies making breakthroughs in localizing GenAI over the past year.

-"China's leading technology firms are increasingly adopting the 'technology middle platform' strategy, which significantly reduces barriers to the adoption and deployment of new technologies," said Wilson Chow, PwC China AI leader.
+"China's leading technology firms are increasingly adopting the 'technology middle platform' strategy, which significantly reduces barriers to the adoption and deployment of new technologies," according to Wilson Chow, PwC China AI leader.

 Editor: Futura Costaglione